Shop by Configuration

 Bi-fold barn doors fold back onto themselves to save space.
 Ideal for wide openings, they consist of panels connected by hinges.

-This design is great for areas where a full swinging door cannot fit, providing easy access without taking up room space.
+This design is great for areas where a full-swinging door is not possible.
+It provides easy access without taking up room space.

 Barn Door with Windows